pkholland/mutantspider/examples/file_system/README.md

 Google's html5fs does not require IDBFS's "synchronize" call, but can only be called off of the main thread.
-Mutantspider's /persistent file system can be accessed from any thread, but this comes with the cost of requiring that all data in this file system be replicated in RAM.
+Mutantspider's /persistent file system can be accessed from any thread.
+But this comes with the cost of requiring that all data in this file system be replicated in RAM.
 So this is essentially a RAM-based file system that automatically persists changes to the underlying html5fs file system (using a background thread).
+All data in this file system from previous visits of your web page will be loaded into RAM when your new visit starts, and will stay in RAM until the user exits or navigates away from your page.

     /resources